 The PMA application process for approval to market a medical device is more complex, costly, and time- consuming than the 510(k) clearance procedure.
-A PMA application must be supported by extensive data, including technical information regarding device design and development, preclinical studies, clinical trials, manufacturing and controls information and labeling information, that demonstrate the safety and effectiveness of the device for its intended use.
+A PMA application must be supported by extensive data, including technical information regarding device design and development, preclinical studies, clinical trials, manufacturing and controls information and labeling information that demonstrate the safety and effectiveness of the device for its intended use.
 After a PMA application is submitted, the FDA has 45 days to determine whether it is sufficiently complete to permit a substantive review.
 If the PMA application is complete, the FDA will file the PMA application.
 If the FDA accepts the application for filing, the agency will begin an in-depth substantive review of the application.
 By statute, the FDA has 180 days to review the application although, generally, review of the application often takes between one and three years, and may take significantly longer.
 If the FDA has questions, it will likely issue a first major deficiency letter within 150 days of filing.
 It may also refer the PMA application to an FDA advisory panel for additional review, and will conduct a preapproval inspection of the manufacturing facility to ensure compliance with the QSR, either of which could extend the 180-day response target.
-In addition, the FDA may request additional information or request the performance of additional clinical trials in which case the PMA application approve the PMA application.
+In addition, the FDA may request additional information or request the performance of additional clinical trials in which case the PMA application approval may be delayed while the trials are conducted and the data acquired are submitted in an amendment to the PMA.
+Even with additional trials, the FDA may not approve the PMA application.